pavelsof/ipatok/README.rst

 - lingpy_ is a historical linguistics suite that includes an ipa2tokens_ function.
-- loanpy_ is another historical linguistics suite which uses ``ipatok`` as a dependency.
+- loanpy_ is another historical linguistics suite which works with IPA strings.
 - ipapy_ is a package for working with IPA strings.
 - ipalint_ provides a command-line tool for checking IPA datasets for errors and inconsistencies.